Friday, September 1, 2017

 The abandoned Masonic building:

-Here we changed our cassette and replenished our water supply before stopping in the main street for some photos.
-It was a very sad sight to see row after row of shops closed with only one pub still operating yet the shire offices, post office and police station were being refurbished.
+Here we changed our cassette and refilled our water supply before stopping in the main street for some photos.
+It was a sombre sight to see row after row of shops closed, with only one pub still open, while the shire offices, post office, and police station underwent refurbishment.

-As we passed by the caravan park almost all the sites were full so I could only assume they were working in the mines that surround the town and they were refurbishing the old miner's cottages.
+As we passed the caravan park, nearly all the sites were full, so I could only assume they were working in the mines surrounding the town and refurbishing the old miners' cottages.

-By this stage, we were now driving into a 40 to 50 km/h headwind so by the time we reached Meekatharra we decided to call it quits and paid $25 to camp in the local caravan park.
+By this stage, we were now driving into a 40- to 50-km/h headwind, so by the time we reached Meekatharra, we decided to call it a day and paid $25 to camp at the local caravan park.

-We also met fellow BT owner Graeme who is also on the Face book page.
-He works in Newman and reckons he will then be on the road full time in six years.
+We also met fellow BT owner Graeme, who is a member of the Facebook page.
+He works in Newman and reckons he will be on the road full time in six years.

 No comments: